UltraMessaging/um_troubleshoot/README.md

 Finally, the first transport session has a large "uninteresting topic" count (1806).
-In fact, fully half of received messages are not subscribed by the application.
+Fully half of the received messages are not subscribed by the application.
-This represents significant wasted effort by UM, and suggests that the publisher should map the two topics to separate transport sessions.
+This represents a lot of wasted effort by UM and suggests that the publisher should map its two topics to separate transport sessions.

-In the real world, treating a large "uninteresting topic" count is sometimes all that is needed to eliminate loss.
+In the real world, correcting a large "uninteresting topic" count is sometimes all that is needed to eliminate loss.
 (In this example, the loss is artificially introduced and is not load-based.)

 # PACKET CAPTURE ANALYSIS

-Run the WireShark application and read in the "test.pcap" file.
+Run the WireShark application and read the "test.pcap" file.

 Set up protocols.
 (These settings are temporary and will go away when WireShark is restarted.
-For perminent changes, use preferences.)
+For permanent changes, use "preferences".)

-Right click on third packet -> "Decode As..."
+Right-click on the third packet -> "Decode As..."
 * Double-click on "35101", replace with "12965", "Enter".
-Double-click on "none" (under Current), select "LBMR", Enter.
+Double-click on "none" (under Current), select "LBMR", "Enter".
-* Click the "duplicate" button (to right of "-" button), press Enter.
+* Click the "duplicate" button (right of the "-" button), "Enter".
 Double-click on "35101", replace with "12090", "Enter".
-Double-click on "none" (under Current), select "LBT-RM", Enter.
+Double-click on "none" (under Current), select "LBT-RM", "Enter".
-* Click the "duplicate" button (to right of "-" button), press Enter.
+* Click the "duplicate" button (right of the "-" button), "Enter".
 Double-click on "12090", replace with "12091", "Enter".
-* Click the "duplicate" button (to right of "-" button), press Enter.
+* Click the "duplicate" button (right of the "-" button), "Enter".
 Double-click on "12091", replace with "14400", "Enter".

 The "Wireshark Decode As..." should now look like this: